How to Apply

-Unofficial copies of your transcripts should be uploaded in the "Educational Background" section of the application using the “Upload Transcripts” button.
+Unofficial copies of your transcripts should be uploaded in the "Academic History" section of the application using the “Upload Transcripts” button.
 Mailed or faxed transcripts will not be accepted.
 You must upload a transcript from each college or university you have attended.

 Additional information on uploading transcripts can be found here.